Hoarding and Helping a Hoarder

 Most hoarders can recall a life changing event that preceded their hoarding such as a death, divorce, or even environmental events such as a fire or flooding.
 Traumatic events in a person life are handled in various ways.
 While many people may be able to pick themselves up and press on through a negative life experience, hoarders are not able to move on.
 Through hoarding a person sends up a cry for help.
 More often than not the hoarder lives alone and does not have close personal ties that would lend moral support.

 To stop hoarding a person must change their internal dialogue and seek outside personal contact.
-Internal dialogue can be changed by repetitive positive statements that reinforce self worth.
+Internal dialogue can be changed by repetitive positive statements that reinforce self-worth.
 Hoarders need close personal contact with other people to reestablish a healthy life style.
 This can mean something simple such as going back to school, volunteering at church or other organizations.
 Hoarding takes the time and place of people in a person’s life, when they do not have close friends or family, that person has their things.
+Once positive habits and relayionships have been established, a hoarder can start living a productive life.